Hundred Regiments Offensive: Third Phase (6 October 1940 – 24 January 1941)

-Results
+Casualties

-the Eighth Route Army captured a Japanese ammunition pouch in July 1940, which was later preserved in the National Museum of China.
+The Eighth Route Army captured a Japanese ammunition pouch in July 1940, which was later preserved in the National Museum of China.

 The Eighth Army had left two reports, both of which were based on statistics from before December 5.
 One claimed the killing or injuring of 12,645 Japanese and 5,153 puppet troops; the capturing of 281 Japanese and 1,407 puppet troops; the defection of 7 Japanese and 1,845 puppet troops; and 293 strong-points taken.
 The other one claimed the killing or injuring of 20,645 Japanese and 5,155 puppet troops; the capturing of 281 Japanese and 18,407 puppet troops; the defection of 47 Japanese and 1,845 puppet troops; and 2,993 strongpoints taken.
 The records were based on the same figures but split into two records for unknown reasons.
 That amounted to 21,338 and 46,000 combat successes, respectively.
 In 2010, a Chinese article by Pan Zeqin said that the combat success result should be more than 50,000.
 There are no figures concerning total casualties in Japanese military records but 276 KIAs were recorded for the 4th Independent Mixed Brigade and 133 KIAs and 31 MIAs for the 2nd Independent Mixed Brigade.
 A western source recorded 20,900 Japanese casualties and about 20,000 collaborator casualties.

 The Chinese also recorded 474 km of railway and 1502 km of road sabotaged, 213 bridges and 11 tunnels blown up, and 37 stations destroyed, but Japanese records give 73 bridges, 3 tunnels, and 5 water towers blown up; 20 stations burned, and 117 incidents of railway sabotage (amounting to 44 km).
 The damage done to communication systems consisted of 1,333 cable posts cut down and 1,107 turned over, with up to 146 km of cable cut.
 One mining site of Jingxing Coal Mine also stopped operating for half a year.